RIVarX/rivarjs/samples/drug-administration/react/README.md

-# Getting Started with Create React App
+# This project setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with create-react-app ([Create React App](https://github.com/facebook/create-react-app).) followed by installing rivarjs

+npx create-react-app drug-administration
+cd drug-administration
+npm install rivarjs
+(we moved the content of drug-administration folder to the current folder)

 ## Available Scripts